g-cor/Clarity/README.md

    - Flask (pip install Flask) -- You might've already done this in step 3
    - requests (pip install requests)

 5. You will need a valid API key in order to run the code.
-The API key will need to be inserted into app.py at line 11 in place of the entire "PRIVATE - This must be..." message.
-So, you'll leave the quotations alone and just replace the message within the quotes with the API key.
-The next few steps will explain how to get an API key.
+The steps to get one are as follows:

    - Go to [Riot's Developer Portal](https://developer.riotgames.com/)